rk2900/CoNLL2015/README.md

 * **./lib**: the library JAR files
 * **./src**: source file
 * **./train**: the train data and the model file
-* **./data**: the train data set and the test data set. (including "conll15-st-03-04-15-dev" folder and "conll15-st-03-04-15-dev" folder) The data files are not uploaded onto Github because of size.
+* **./data**: the train data set and the test data set. (including "conll15-st-03-04-15-train" folder and "conll15-st-03-04-15-dev" folder) The data files are not uploaded onto Github because of size.
 You may download it from [here](http://nbviewer.ipython.org/github/attapol/conll15st/blob/master/tutorial/tutorial.ipynb).
+* **output.json**: the final system result in CoNLL format.
+You may run the main function in the project to get it again.
+The result is generated from the test data set which contains 100 documents.

 The entry of the whole project is in Main/main method.
 And I use [Maven](http://maven.apache.org/) to manage the library.
 The configuration file is in *pom.xml*.